What is HIPAA?

 The Heath Insurance Portability and Accountability Act of 1996.
 Only an act of congress could be so enormous, and it’s changing the face of business in the medical community.

-HIPAA rules cover patient privacy and information security, and penalties for violations include both money and jail!
-Really, you’ve never heard of it?
+HIPAA rules cover patient privacy and information security, and penalties for violations can include both money and jail!

-I have partnered with others that can perform your required HIPAA Security Risk Assessment.
+Sorry, not me.
+Instead, I can recommend Christina Glabas.
 Compliance with the HIPAA Privacy rules can be achieved by anyone, but compliance with the security rule requires more than just some software and some man-hours.
 Technical knowledge of systems is critical, and to overlook something could be financially devastating to a business.

 By outsourcing your required Oregon HIPAA Security Risk Assessment to a professional, you will then be better able develop an economically reasonable and appropriate plan that will allow you to become 100% compliant with every aspect of the HIPAA Security standard.

 If you haven’t done so already, call your professional association RIGHT NOW and see what seminars are next available.
 After attendance, you’ll be able to better

 The rest of this was written nearly 15 years ago:

 HIPAA for Dummies – By: Scott Hendison · Originally Published: December 2002